CodePushGo/website/src/content/blog/en/managing-secrets-in-cicd-pipelines.md

 ![CodePushGo](https://assets.seobotai.com/capgo.app/68043aae6000445eb1a64c9e/37a0fc028bf1f414683e8dee42eedfb0.jpg)

-CodePushGo enhances the security of live updates in Capacitor apps by extending standard CI/CD secret management.
+CodePushGo enhances the security of live updates in React Native apps by extending standard CI/CD secret management.
 It uses end-to-end encryption to ensure only authorized users can decrypt sensitive data [\[1\]](https://capgo.app/).

 CodePushGo integrates seamlessly with tools like GitHub Actions, GitLab CI, and Jenkins.
 It also supports channel-based distribution and role-based access controls, meeting the update requirements of both Apple and Android platforms.